devdots/minship/Readme.md

 ## Configuration

-You need to create `.shipit` file in your project’s directory.
+You need to create `Shipfile` file in your project’s directory.

 Here is a typical config: